markdevlieger/contactlist/README.md

 mongo
 ```
 - In the mongo shell perform the following steps
 - Change to database contactlist
 ```
 use contactlist
 ```
-  - load the mockdata in the collection contactlist:
+- Load the mockdata in the collection contactlist:
 ```
 db.contactlist.insert([
   {